“I figure if I keep my spirit in shape, the bones will take care of themselves.” ~ Rita Moreno

 As a reminder, there’s no single food – including dairy – that causes or cures breast cancer.
 The pattern of your diet (what you eat day in and day out, all year round) speaks to the healthfulness of a breast cancer diet.

-And let’s not forget, there’s liquid and solid dairy.
-There’s yogurt, milk, kefir.
+And let’s not forget there’s both liquid and solid dairy.
+There’s yogurt, milk, and kefir.
 Different animals produce different milks to make a wide variety of cheeses.

 The variety of animal feed may or may not contribute to the final cheese or milk product.
-This may in turn impact the way dairy food “works” in your body versus your neighbor’s body.
+This may in turn impact the way dairy food “works” in your body versus your best friend’s body.

 To eat or not eat DAIRY is not a black or white issue.

 You likely have your own opinion about dairy and breast health.
-Remember, your opinion about dairy’s “safety and healthfulness” re: breast cancer is not the same as your personal preference for or against dairy foods.
+Remember, your opinion about dairy’s “safety and healthfulness” with regard to breast cancer is not the same as your personal preference for or against dairy foods.

 Let’s say you adore double-cream Brie cheese (personal preference), but avoid it because you “think” dairy is bad for breast cancer (opinion.)

 You’re entitled to both.
-But, my mission is to educate and empower you to use food to thrive through resilient living.
+But, my mission is to educate and empower you to eat with peace and enjoy your food again.

 I meet people where they are.
-If a certain healthful pattern of eating is backed by science, but only has foods you don’t like?
-What would be the point of that?
-I want you to find a delicious middle ground.
+If a healthy eating pattern is backed by science but contains foods you don’t like, what would be the point of forcing yourself to eat those foods?
+I want you to find a delicious middle ground that includes foods you love.

 If you enjoy dairy, eat it.
 If you’re lactose-intolerant, have a milk allergy, or simply don’t like dairy, don’t eat it.